top of page

 It wasn't long before the newly formed Williams County Land Bank took notice and offered the fledgling gardening organization a reclaimed property and a “greening grant” with which to develop a neighborhood community gardening space.

 WCCGA became an official 501c3 in January of 2018, and in July of 2018, dedicated its first neighborhood community garden at 426 N. Williams St. in Bryan.
-It has since built another community garden in Edon, and is actively seeking out new interest in community gardens elsewhere in Williams County.
+It has since built other community gardens in Edon and Kunkle.

 What is a community garden?